svip/sitestrapper/README.md

 throughout the site, and can be referenced from anywhere on the site.

 The resulting HTML file path will match that of its original file, e.g. `foo/bar.md` will become `foo/bar.html`.

+### Templates in content

+Using the `{{tmpl}}` function described in the templates section, you can provide code snippets for common occurrences.
+The first parameter is always the name of the template, but you can provide any number of subsequent parameters, all understood to be strings.

+The template itself will then have access to these parameters through `{{.ParamN}}` variables, where `N` is the variable in question.
+For instance, if you call a template like this: `{{tmpl "Test" "Data"}}` then `{{.Param1}}` will yield "Data" in template "Test".
+A variable number of parameters are not supported for the same template, so if you have excess parameters some times, provide empty ones, and use Go's template language's `{{if}}` to check whether it's set.

+Furthermore, templates are generated *after* the Markdown parser is run on the content, so the templates should only generate HTML.

 [commonmarkspec]: https://spec.commonmark.org/